-Due to concerns that the net capital rule may not appropriately reflect the risks inherent in derivative products, and in light of the practice among dealers to conduct OTC derivatives activities in unregistered entities, the Commission currently is undertaking a comprehensive review of its capital rule.
-On May 4, 1993, the Commission issued a concept release regarding the application of the net capital rule to derivative products, which sought public comment on the appropriate net capital treatment of the market risk on options, currency forwards, currency swaps, interest rate swaps, and equity swaps and the credit risk on OTC derivative products.
+Due to concerns that the net capital rule may not appropriately reflect the risks inherent in derivative products, and in light of the practice among dealers to conduct OTC derivatives activities in unregistered entities, the Commission currently is undertaking a comprehensive review of the net capital rule.
+On May 4, 1993, the Commission issued a concept release regarding the application of the net capital rule to derivative products,50 which sought public comment on the appropriate net capital treatment of the market risk on options, currency forwards, currency swaps, interest rate swaps, and equity swaps and the credit risk on OTC derivative products.
 Although the Commission's net capital rule applies only to registered broker-dealers, the concerns raised in the concept release are relevant to all derivatives dealers, as well as end-users transacting business with derivatives dealers.

-As a first step in revising the net capital rule in the derivatives area, the Commission, on March 15, 1994, issued a release proposing the use of a theoretical pricing model to set capital charges for listed options and related positions.
-This proposal is significant because it would incorporate, for the first time, modern portfolio theory into the net capital rule.
-The proposal only applies to listed options and related positions because the Commission believed it would be appropriate to begin this more sophisticated approach to capital charges under a controlled environment.
-Commission staff, however, is currently working with the industry on an objective approach that would extend this theoretical pricing approach to OTC options, including debt options.

-As a second step in revising the net capital rule, the Commission staff is developing an approach that would integrate interest rate swaps, futures and forward contracts on debt instruments, government securities, and debt securities into a unified computation of market risk capital charges.
-This initiative is substantially similar to the international proposal of the Basle Committee on Banking Supervision, and we have been working with our international counterparts in developing it.
+In addition, the Commission issued earlier this year a release proposing the use of a theoretical pricing model to set capital charges for listed options and related positions.59 This proposal - incorporating for the first time modern portfolio theory into the net capital rule - only applies to listed options and related positions because the Commission believed it would be appropriate to begin this more sophisticated approach to capital charges under a controlled environment.
+The Commission staff, however, is currently working with the industry on an objective approach that would extend this theoretical pricing approach to OTC options, including debt options.
+Furthermore, the Commission staff also is developing an approach that would integrate interest rate swaps, futures and forward contracts on debt instruments, government securities, and debt securities into a unified computation of market risk capital charges.52

-Finally, in addition to the market risk proposals discussed above, the staff is developing a proposal that would assess capital charges on the credit risk inherent in certain OTC derivative products including OTC options, interest rate swaps, and foreign currency forwards.
+Finally, the Commission staff is developing a separate proposal to assess capital charges on the credit risk inherent in certain OTC derivative products including OTC options, interest rate swaps, and foreign currency forwards.
 As mentioned above, the net capital rule currently assesses a 100% charge on unsecured receivables, or credit risk.
-The staff is reviewing proposals of various industry representatives in devising a more sophisticated approach that would accommodate broker-dealers trading OTC derivative products in registered entities.
-Our goal is to revise completely the application of the net capital rule to OTC derivatives transactions in a manner that both reflects modern financial theory and contemporary risk reducing techniques, while still providing the safe capital base necessary to protect our markets.
-I am confident that working together, the Commission and the industry can, in the near future, fashion capital charges that realistically and adequately address the risks in OTC derivatives.
+Consideration is being given to several industry proposals to devise a more sophisticated approach that would accommodate broker-dealers trading OTC derivative products in registered entities.

-While our efforts in implementing the risk assessment program and revising the net capital rule have been effective and responsive in ensuring the financial integrity of brokerdealers subject to its rules, we share GAO's concern regarding the activities conducted in unregulated affiliates of broker-dealers.
-Specifically, we believe more can, and should, be done to address the following areas:

-- Capital standards that deal with market and credit risks and leverage concerns.
-In particular, such standards should specifically address the ability of a firm to withstand "volatility shocks" and valuation uncertainties in times of market stress; - Suitability standards that specifically address OTC derivatives transactions; - Risk management controls that will enable firms to monitor adequately OTC derivatives activities and the risks arising therefrom, including their cash market relationships; - Approaches for addressing legal uncertainties regarding enforceability of netting arrangements; - Recordkeeping and reporting requirements, including audits by independent public accountants; and - Examination and enforcement by the Commission and, if appropriate, a SRO. - More generally, in addition to issues related to the integrity of individual firms, we also must be cognizant of the potential interaction between the trading activity by derivatives dealers and the cash markets.
+While our efforts in implementing the risk assessment program and revising the net capital rule have been effective and responsive in ensuring the financial integrity of broker-dealers subject to its rules, we share GAO's concern regarding the OTC derivatives activities conducted in unregulated affiliates of broker-dealers.
+Specifically, we believe more can, and should, be done to address areas such as capital standards that deal with market and credit risks and leverage concerns, suitability standards, risk management controls, the enforceability of netting arrangements, recordkeeping and reporting requirements, including audits by independent public accountants, and examination and enforcement by the Commission and, if appropriate, a SRO.53 In addition to issues related to the integrity of individual firms, we also must be cognizant of the potential interaction between the trading activity by derivatives dealers and the cash markets.